 A Mobility Credits system linked to the MaaS application will also be explored to help incentivise changes to more sustainable travel behaviour and support accessibility options for groups such as jobseekers (further information on this is available in the Behaviour Change Policy area).

 Contribution to LTP4 objectives

 Net zero carbon emissions: Encouraging and enabling more journeys to be made by public and shared transport will reduce carbon emissions by reducing the number of car vehicle kilometres travelled.
-Public and shared transport services will play a key role in reducing carbon emissions as they carry passengers over long distances and directly replace the greatest proportion of car kilometres removed by mode shift.
+Public and shared transport services will play a key role in reducing carbon emissions as they carry multiple passengers over long distances and they directly replace car use, reducing emissions caused by individual car trips.

 Sustainable growth: Bus services generate economic benefits in urban areas by connecting businesses and residents to employers, employees and customers, as well as training and education.
 They support the vitality of urban economic centres.

 Well-connected communities: Our measures to improve public and shared transport services and facilities will increase the travel options available to those without a car, connecting more people to more opportunities and services.
 Measures to improve the accessibility of public and shared transport stops, stations and services for all will help to increase social mobility and access to opportunities and services.